DavidRommel/Portfolio/Automatic_Feature_Selection_For_Multiple_Regression/README.md

 def select_variables(X, y, min_threshold = 0.4, max_threshold = 0.4):
     '''
     Calculates the optimal combination of independent predictor variables for a multiple regression model.
-Results are sorted by adjusted r-squared values.
+Results are sorted by adjusted R-squared values.
 The no multicollinearity assumption is verified, by making sure that all independent variables for a combination are correlated with each other by no more than a specified threshold.
 Categorical independent variables are supported through using hypothesis testing to determine interdependence.